trifectatechfoundation/sudo-rs/README.md

 This produces a binary `target/release/sudo`.
 However, this binary must have the setuid flag set and must be owned by the root user in order to provide any useful functionality.
-Because we are in such an early stage we also require an environment variable `SUDO_RS_IS_UNSTABLE` to be set, and it must have the value `I accept that my system may break unexpectedly`.
 If you are unsure about how to set this up, then the current version of sudo is not intended for you.

 Sudo-rs needs the sudoers configuration file, but it currently reads it at `/etc/sudoers.test`, instead of the default location.
 You must make sure that